August Fly Fishing Report & Forecast

 Steelhead and Salmon

 Coho Salmon – It sounds like a ton of coho are off the coast and entering Puget Sound this year based on quite a few reports we've heard.
 Fly fishing for these fish can be good in Puget Sound if you have a boat.
 From shore, it can be hit or miss, but August and into September would be the time.
 In mid-September through October will be the time to hit the silvers in our local rivers.
 If you love swinging flies for steelhead and haven't spent time swinging for silvers, maybe save some days on the calendar.
 Swing with your two-handers just like we do with steelhead but throw a twitch in there every once in a while.
-Then, before the fly goes into the hand-down, strip it back with an aggressive retrieve.
+Then, before the fly goes into the hang-down, strip it back with an aggressive retrieve.
 Fish flies in pink, chartreuse, black/blue, and purple.
 We have some new coho flies that will get it done!

 Sea-Run Cutthroat in Puget Sound